-The design of an appropriate Battery Management System (BMS) is crucial to reduce costs and increase vehicle efficiency and security \cite{8986572, JOHNSON2014582}.
-One of the major tasks of the BMS is to evaluate the current health conditions of the battery as they degrade over time.
+The design of an appropriate battery management system (BMS) is crucial to reducing costs and increasing vehicle efficiency and security \cite{8986572, JOHNSON2014582}.
+One of the major tasks of the BMS is to evaluate the current health conditions of the battery as it degrades over time.
 This degradation is an irreversible process related to the repetitive charging and discharging operations and electrochemical reactions inside the battery \cite{BARRE2013680}.
-Predominant indicators are battery capacity and internal resistance, which inform us about the battery residual energy and power capabilities respectively \cite{XIONG201818}, indicated by the State of Health (SOH).
-The SOH and the Remaining Useful Life (RUL) are the most crucial parameters of battery health that must be estimated by the BMS \cite{HANNAN2017834}.
+Predominant indicators are battery capacity and internal resistance, which inform us about the battery residual energy and power capabilities, respectively \cite{XIONG201818}, indicated by the state of health (SOH).
+The SOH and the remaining useful life (RUL) are the most crucial parameters of battery health that must be estimated by the BMS \cite{HANNAN2017834}.
 The SOH quantifies the deterioration level compared to a brand new battery.
-While it has not been formally defined by industry \cite{LU2013272}, it is typically expressed through a percentage of capacity loss or power loss (increase of battery resistance) \cite{FAN2020101741, 9036949}.
+While it has not been formally defined by industry \cite{LU2013272}, it is typically expressed through a percentage of capacity loss or power loss (increase in battery resistance) \cite{FAN2020101741, 9036949}.
 We will consider the capacity loss (SOHc), which is defined by